-Your on the home stretch to meeting your little one and this also means nothing will be the same as it is now!
-Babies change everything no matter how many you have so lets make the most of these final weeks of pregnancy and get to your third trimester to-do-list so you can have a great postpartum recovery!
+You are on the home stretch to meeting your little one and this also means nothing will be the same as it is now!
+Babies change everything no matter how many you have so let’s make the most of these final weeks of pregnancy and get to your third trimester to-do-list so you can have a great postpartum recovery!

 Pack Your Hospital Bag & Babies Too!

 The first thing to do is get your hospital bag packed and ready to go for the big day, make sure you pack one for daddy too so you all are ready to go.
 You never know when your baby is going to decide to show up!